-Learn to use technology intelligently and creatively to achieve competitive business advantage.
-We will develop your management and consulting skills and encourage your critical thinking about wider issues outside narrow technology boundaries.
-It’s about using technology to enhance business, not technical coding.
+You will develop your management and consulting skills and encourage your critical thinking about wider issues outside narrow technology boundaries.
+This course is about understanding how to better use technology to enhance business, not learning how to code.

 Working with business

-Our course focuses on putting theory into practice.
-We have close relationships with many IT and consulting organisations including Ernst & Young, Barclays Capital, SAP, Google, and Deloitte.
-All value the WBS approach to developing managers with a creative approach to integrated technology.
-Deloitte, for example, provide insights on the challenges and approaches to client work by running a whole module for us.
+We have close relationships with many IT and consulting organisations including EY, Barclays, SAP, Google, and Deloitte.
+All these firms value the WBS focus on developing managers with a creative mindset to integrated IT and digital innovations in business.
+Deloitte also runs a whole module, during which students get insights into the challenges and approaches to client work.

 You must have, or be expecting, a good undergraduate degree from a UK university, or the equivalent from an overseas university.
 We welcome applications from a broad range of disciplines.
 Don’t worry if you haven’t got prior IT experience because this course is not designed as a ‘tools and techniques’ course.
 We do not require you to have prior knowledge of information technology.

 If English is not your first language, you must meet a minimum overall standard in a recognised test of English, examples are shown below.
 You must show a good balance across all sections of the test and it must have been taken within two years of starting the course.

 IELTS 7.0 - all four languages elements have to be scored 6.0+, with maximum of two language components at lowest level 6.0 or 6.5

 PTE Academic 70 - with 51+ in every section

 CPE Grade C (CEFR level C2) or above